 The programs at Santé include:

-If you are ready to end your suffering in addiction, call Santé Center for Healing at 866.238.3154 for the individualized treatment you need.
+If you are ready to end your suffering in addiction, call Santé Center for Healing at 866.238.3154 for the individualized treatment you need, or fill out our online form and let us get back to you.
 At Santé, you gain a real chance for a brighter future.
-Pick up your phone.